B83 nuclear bomb

 The B83 is a variable-yield thermonuclear gravity bomb developed by the United States in the late 1970s that entered service in 1983.
 With a maximum yield of 1.2 MtTNT, it has been the most powerful nuclear weapon in the United States nuclear arsenal since October 25, 2011 after retirement of the B53.
 It was designed by Lawrence Livermore National Laboratory.

 History

 The B83 was based partly on the earlier B77 program, which was terminated because of cost overruns.
 The B77 was designed with an active altitude control and lifting parachute system for supersonic low-altitude delivery from the B-1A bomber.
-B77 nuclear component test firings were attributed to the Operation Anvil series in 1975 and 1976, specifically the "Cheese" test shots in Anvil:
+Likely B77 nuclear component test firings were attributed to the Operation Anvil series in 1975 and 1976, specifically the "Cheese" test shots in Anvil: